Omid2831/PeakMVC-teach/README.md

 * `sneakers/index`: This view displays a list of sneakers.
 * `horloges/index`: This view displays a list of horloges.
 * `rijkstezangeres/index`: This view displays a list of rijkste zangeres.
+* `vulkaan/index`: This view displays a list of vulkaan.

 **Models**